Doubleday (publisher)

 Doubleday is an American publishing company.
-It was founded as the Doubleday & McClure Company in 1897 and was the largest in the United States by 1947.
+It was founded as the Doubleday & McClure Company in 1897.
+By 1947, it was the largest book publisher in the United States.
 It published the work of mostly U.S. authors under a number of imprints and distributed them through its own stores.

-In 2009 Doubleday merged with Knopf Publishing Group to form the Knopf Doubleday Publishing Group, which is now part of Penguin Random House.
-In 2019, the official website presents Doubleday as an imprint, not a publisher.
+In 2009, Doubleday merged with Knopf Publishing Group to form the Knopf Doubleday Publishing Group, which, as of 2018, is part of Penguin Random House.

 History

+19th century

 The firm was founded as Doubleday & McClure Company in 1897 by Frank Nelson Doubleday in partnership with Samuel Sidney McClure.
 McClure had founded the first U.S. newspaper syndicate in 1884 (McClure Syndicate) and the monthly McClure's Magazine in 1893.
 One of their first bestsellers was The Day's Work by Rudyard Kipling, a short story collection that Macmillan published in Britain late in 1898.
 Other authors published by the company in its early years include W. Somerset Maugham and Joseph Conrad.
-Theodore Roosevelt, Jr. later served as a vice-president of the company.
+Theodore Roosevelt Jr. later served as a vice-president of the company.